GitauHarrison/notes/02_django/02_applications_and_routes.md

 └── manage.py
 ```

-It might be quite intimidating to know that we have a lot of project files to work with right out of the box, but let's start with a few of them to get the hang of it.
+It might be quite intimidating to know that we have a lot of project files to work with right out of the box but let's start with a few of them to get the hang of it.

 ### Views